arielsanchezmora/vDocumentation/README.md

 ![Confirm vDocumentation installation](https://github.com/arielsanchezmora/vDocumentation/blob/master/pictures/Confirm_vDocumentation_installation2.png)

-## The vDocumentation module gives you four _new_ PowerCLI Commands you can use to create documentation of a vSphere environment
+## The vDocumentation module gives you five _new_ PowerCLI Commands you can use to create documentation of a vSphere environment

 _Before you can use them, connect to your vCenter(s) using PowerCLI_